PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 An "object" in programming is a weird idea that programmers got from biology and how cells work.
 Essentially an object "holds" variables and function *inside of it*.

-By using an "object" we will be able to modify the values of x and y in `update`, and then "use" the changed x and y values in `draw`.
+By using an "object" we will be able to modify the values of x and y in `update`, and then "use" the changed x and y values in `draw` to move the cube.

 Change your code to look like the following.